-Formerly the President of Philippine Realty and Holdings Corporation from 2002 to 2014.
+Mr. Bacani, has served as Director of the Company since 1998 and formerly the President of Philippine Realty and Holdings Corporation from 2002 to 2014.
 He also worked in the same Company as Executive Vice President from 1995 to 2002.
 He is currently the President of Xcell Property Ventures, Inc. (a joint venture partner of the Company).
-Previously, he was First Vice President and Head of Consumer Banking Group of Rizal Commercial Banking Corporation and served as First Vice President & Head of Branches Operations Support Division as well.
+Previously, he was First Vice President and Head of Consumer Banking Group of Rizal Commercial Banking Corporation and served as First Vice President & Head of Branches

+Operations Support Division as well.
 He held several other high-level positions in Campos, Lanuza & Co.
 Inc., Decision Systems Corporation, Security Bank and Trust Company, Allied Banking Corporation, Asian Merchant Finance Inc., Bank of the Philippine Islands, Citibank, N.A.
 (Manila), and Procter & Gamble Phils., Inc. He graduated with a Bachelor of Science degree in Mechanical Engineering, Summa Cum Laude, from De La Salle College in 1969, and earned his Master of Science in Industrial Administration degree at the Carnegie-Mellon, USA, in 1972.